 (Ok, I’m out of cliches)

-Posted on April 15, 2013, in CCME, DHHS, Division of Medical Assistance, Fraud, Harassment, Health Care Providers and Services, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, North Carolina, PCG, Prepayment Review, Program Integrity, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Centers for Medicare and Medicaid Services, Division of Medical Assistance, Health care provider, Managed care, Managed Care Organizations, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment.
+Posted on April 15, 2013, in CCME, Division of Medical Assistance, Fraud, Harassment, Health Care Providers and Services, MCO, Medicaid, Medicaid Audits, Medicaid Contracts, NC DHHS, North Carolina, Prepayment Review, Program Integrity, Provider Medicaid Contracts, Termination of Medicaid Contract and tagged Centers for Medicare and Medicaid Services, Division of Medical Assistance, Health care provider, Managed care, Managed Care Organizations, Medicaid, North Carolina, North Carolina Department of Health and Human Services, Prepayment.
 Bookmark the permalink.
 5 Comments.